epa058/Lichtenberg-Figures/README.md

 A: That was a valid criticism back in 2022.
 Now you're just being picky.

+#### Q: What do I do when I'm asked whether I want to include anisotropies?

+A: Say no, please say no. I'm working on that.

 #### Q: Why can we no longer set our own starting positions for algorithms v3 and v4?

 A: Because I said so.